paulodiovani/slides-ai-terminal-dev-tools/README.md

 1. Fork this project
 2. Create a new branch and push your changes
+3. Test html and pdf rendering of the new slides
-3. Open a pull request
+4. Open a pull request